Does This Photo Prove Arya Stark Really Is Going To Kill An Ice Dragon?

 Advertisement

-In the just-released image, Arya is standing on the ramparts of Winterfell as the Army of the Dead approaches, holding her double-sided dragonglass lance (we get a quick full look in “A Knight of the Seven Kingdoms).
+In the just-released image, Arya is standing on the ramparts of Winterfell as the Army of the Dead approaches, holding her double-sided dragonglass lance (we get a quick full look in the second episode of the season, “A Knight of the Seven Kingdoms").
 We could pretend this placement is meaningless or by happenstance, but nothing about the battle — that’s literally for the survival of all mankind — is an accident.
 Team Stark-Targaryen is building fire moats and setting Bran Stark (Isaac Hempstead-Wright)-themed bait.
 This is not a game.
 So, if Arya is up on the ramparts, the highest place possible in Winterfell, it’s for a purpose.

 What if the reason is that the area is the best spot possible for throwing perfectly made dragonglass spears at ice dragons?
 It’s not like the Westerosi haven’t tried using projectiles to bring down dragons before.
 Cersei Lannister (Lena Headey) had an entire scorpion made in preparation for Daenerys Targaryen’s (Emilia Clarke) conquest of Westeros.
 Preparing a master weapons woman like Arya — who spends a suspicious amount of “A Knight of the Seven Kingdoms” showing off her aim — to throw one perfect shot at Viserion isn’t out of the question.